- Serving Size: 3g /cup

 From the Shanti Tea Canada Blog

-Tea Legends: A British Idea - Darjeeling Black - by Shanti Tea
+Tea Legends: A British Idea - Darjeeling Black - by Richard Isaac

 Some people consider good Darjeeling Black tea an experienced unparalleled by any other, and for good reason, too.
 The particular climatic conditions like altitude, sun, rain and soil have combined to create a very unique black tea beloved the world over.